 Is HST charged when I purchase a charity goat?

-No. When you purchase a goat it is considered a donation to Canadian Feed The Children, so no taxes are charged.
+No. When buy a goat for a family in Africa it is considered a donation to Canadian Feed The Children, so no taxes are charged.

 How can I pay for my goat?